How Conversion Rate Links with Ad Fraud?

 When advertisers run ad campaigns, their ads are displayed thousands of times on the internet.
-Conversion rate (called CVR sometimes) refers to the number of conversions compared to the clicks received (being a more performance-based metric, generally advertisers use clicks as the base instead of impressions).
+Conversion rate (called CVR sometimes) refers to the number of conversions compared to the clicks received (a more performance-based metric, generally, advertisers use clicks as the base instead of impressions).

-CVR can be either a heavily watched metric, or a completely ignored metric depending on what the advertiser is paying for:
+CVR can be either a heavily watched metric or a wholly ignored metric depending on what the advertiser is paying for:

-- If Advertiser is paying on CPC model, then CVR will be the most important metric most likely.
-Advertiser will spend ages trying to increase the CVR and optimizing their strategies and targeting to get better CVRs.
+If an advertiser is paying on the CPC model, CVR will be the most critical metric.
+Advertisers will spend ages trying to increase the CVR and optimizing their strategies and targeting to get better CVRs.

-- If advertiser is paying on Conversion (CPS / CPL / CPI etc models), then the CVR is generally the most ignored metric.
-The logic being that if you are not paying for clicks, then why bother with how many clicks came, or what was the CVR for a source.
+If an advertiser is paying on Conversion (CPS / CPL / CPI etc., models), then the CVR is generally the most ignored metric.
+The logic is that if you are not paying for clicks, then why to bother with how many clicks came or what was the CVR for a source was.

-This dichotomy doesn't make sense, since the basic premise of HOW the advertising is being run remains the same.
+This dichotomy doesn't make sense since the basic premise of HOW the advertising is being run remains the same.
 Only the payout model has changed.
-Irrespective of whether the payout is on click or on conversion, the sequence which is required is
+Irrespective of whether the payout is on click or conversion, the sequence that is required is

-Which means that any publisher to run ad campaign, the final comparison metric is CPM only.
-If the campaign makes sense with normal CPM metrics, then the publisher would normally continue a campaign.
-Whether the payout is on conversion or click or impression for that matter is immaterial.
+This means that the final comparison metric for any publisher to run an ad campaign is CPM only.
+The publisher will typically continue a campaign if the campaign makes sense with typical CPM metrics.
+Whether the payout is on conversion or click or impression, for that matter, is immaterial.

 Consider the below metrics:

-- Consider an CVR rate of 0.1%.
+Consider a CVR rate of 0.1%.
 This implies that for getting 1 install, a publisher has to trigger 1000 clicks.
 And the effective CPC earning for the publisher: $0.0005 / click.

-Now, the question to be considered here is, does the above make commercial sense for a publisher?
-Is the CPM rate this low to be justified for a publisher to run this campaign when there are multiple other campaigns available at better CPM rates?
-The main reason for this crazily low level of CPM rate or even CPC rate is the extremely low CVR of 0.1%.
-The only way this business model makes sense for publisher to run an AdCampaign at this CPM rate is AdFraud.
+The question to be considered here is, does the above make commercial sense for a publisher?
+Is the CPM rate this low to justify a publisher's running this campaign when there are multiple other campaigns available at better CPM rates?
+The main reason for this crazily low CPM rate or even CPC rate is the extremely low CVR of 0.1%.
+The only way this business model makes sense for a publisher to run an ad campaign at this CPM rate is AdFraud.

-When advertisers ignore the CVR rate, and assumes that if they are paying for conversion and hence clicks don't matter, they are turning their back to a key metric which can identify fraud on their campaigns.
+When advertisers ignore the CVR rate and assume that if they are paying for conversion and clicks don't matter, they turn their back to a critical metric that can identify fraud on their campaigns.